Misdemeanor Attorney Des Moines, IA

 - Loss of driving privileges

-- Counseling or treatment programs (for drug and/or alcohol offenses, and offenses involving assaults)
+- Counseling or treatment programs (for drug and/or alcohol offenses and assault crimes)

 You may feel like you are stuck in an inescapable rut after a misdemeanor charge, but you have options.
-At Branstad & Olson, we will discuss options with you.
-Backed by extensive experience, our misdemeanor attorneys in Iowa have effectively reached favorable outcomes for many past clients.
+At Branstad & Olson, we will discuss defense strategies with you.
+Backed by extensive experience, our misdemeanor attorneys in Des Moines, Iowa, have effectively reached favorable outcomes for past clients.

 Appeal - Criminal Conviction Reversed and Remanded